Dale End Cheddar

 When The Courtyard Dairy set up in North Yorkshire, Andy visited Alastair and discovered that his cheese was relatively unknown and only sold locally.
 The Courtyard Dairy decided to stock the Cheddar and age it to 18-months old, by which time it is rich, with a sharp Cheddar bite.

-Dale End Cheddar is made by a Camphill Community in Botton Village.
+Dale End Cheddar is made by a Camphill Village Trust – Botton Village Community.
 Camphill Communities are a social enterprise for people with learning disabilities, mental health problems and other special needs.
 The community has over 130 residents, is set in the wild and beautiful North Yorkshire Moors and is fully self-sustainable and biodynamic.
 Each of the residents has a job: working on the farms, helping Alastair to make and age his cheese, or in other roles (the local store, wood workshops, making preserves and baking bread).

 Read about The Courtyard Dairy’s visit to Botton Creamery to see how the cheese is made and tell this amazing story by clicking here, or click here see recipes using the Dale End Cheddar (including one from Paul Hollywood and featured on BBC series Pies & Puds).